MISP/misp-objects/README.md

 ## Existing MISP objects

 * [objects/ail-leak](objects/ail-leak/definition.json) -  information leak object as defined by the [AIL Analysis Information Leak framework](https://www.github.com/CIRCL/AIL-framework).
+* [objects/android-permission](objects/android-permission/definition.json) - A set of android permissions - one or more permission(s) which can be linked to other objects (e.g. file).
 * [objects/asn](objects/asn/definition.json) - Autonomous system object describing a BGP autonomous system which can include one or more network operators management an entity (e.g. ISP) along with their routing policy, routing prefixes or alike.
 * [objects/av-signature](objects/av-signature/definition.json) - Antivirus detection signature.
+* [objects/coin-address](objects/coin-address/definition.json) - An address used in a cryptocurrency.
 * [objects/cookie](objects/cookie/definition.json) - A cookie object describes an HTTP cookie including its use in malicious cases.
 * [objects/ddos](objects/ddos/definition.json) - DDoS object describes a current DDoS activity from a specific or/and to a specific target.
 * [objects/domain-ip](objects/domain-ip/definition.json) - A domain and IP address seen as a tuple in a specific time frame.